visual-gh/libft/README.md

+_This project has been created as part of the 42 curriculum by Visual._

 # Libft

-_This project has been created as part of the 42 curriculum by visk._

 ## Description